 - Update: As of August 23 our policy is that we strongly encourage all attendees to get a Covid vaccine.
-However, if the current trends in Covid cases continue, we may require proof of vaccination or a recent negative Covid test.

 - Update: As of August 23, face masks will be mandatory at this year’s annual meeting regardless of your vaccination status.